Introduction

 Manage Your Points

 Keep track of your points throughout the game.
-Aim to declare the game when you have the least number of points possible, but also be mindful of the risk involved in holding onto cards for too long.
+Aim to declare the game when you have the least points possible, but also be mindful of the risk involved in holding onto cards for too long.

 Practice Regularly

 Like any skill-based game, practice is essential for improving your gameplay.
-Familiarize yourself with different card combinations, practice your decision-making skills, and learn from both your wins and losses to become a proficient Points Rummy player.
+Familiarize yourself with different card combinations, practice your decision-making skills, and learn from your wins and losses to become a proficient Points Rummy player.

 Frequently Asked Questions